PRO-021, Version 2.0, 10 June 2021

 4. Definition of terms

-Any expression of dissatisfaction with the Museum, including in regard to interactions with the Museum (its staff, volunteers, partners, contracted service providers or anyone else acting on its behalf) or Museum activities or products (exhibitions, events, publications, tours, programs, shop, cafe or facilities).
+Any expression of dissatisfaction with the Museum where a response is sought, reasonable to expect or required.
+A complaint may relate to interactions with the Museum (its staff, volunteers, partners, contracted service providers or anyone else acting on its behalf) or Museum activities or products (exhibitions, events, publications, tours, programs, shop, Cafe or facilities).

 A formal legal claim or demand on the Museum, or a situation where legal action is threatened or foreshadowed.
 For example, where a person asserts that the Museum has breached or interfered with their legal rights, or has dealt with their property in an unauthorised way, and is seeking compensation, reimbursement or some other form of redress.